taolson/Admiran/doc/Language.md

 `int ::= I# word#`, with `word#` being the built-in 64-bit unboxed machine word, and `I#` being a constructor that boxes a `word#` into an int.

-`num` is currently a type synonym for `int`, as Miranda2 currently does not implement floating-point values.
+`num` is currently a type synonym for `int`, as Admiran currently does not implement floating-point values.

 ### `char`